Earthwise Aware

 EwA at the Fells

 Interested in volunteering with Earthwise Aware to help us collect data while enjoying the beautiful Fells environment?
-We are looking for volunteers to help us gather data on dog waste, visitor usage, rogue trails, plant species, insects, and more.
-Check out the initiatives below to learn how you can get involved:
+We are looking for volunteers to help us gather data on recreation impact, rogue trails, invasive and native plant species, insects, and more.

 Check out EwA’s webpage here that details more ways you can help and get involved.